gaellemardikian/gaellemardikian/README.md

 ## 👋 Hi there!

 I'm **Gaelle Mardikian**, a Robotics engineering student at **Polytech Sorbonne, Paris** 🏫🤖
-Passionate about mechatronics, AI, and creative coding projects.
+Passionate about mechatronics, automation, and creative coding projects.

 ---